The-Valley-Discord/Fuzzy/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Special thanks to [Cassidy Dingenskirchen](https://github.com/deingithub) for their contributions to this project including the design of the discord.py bot customizations and the help commands setup.